Fauci says early reports encouraging about omicron variant - NewsBreak

 U.S. health officials said Sunday that while the omicron variant of the coronavirus is rapidly spreading throughout the country, early indications suggest it may be less dangerous than delta, which continues to drive a surge of hospitalizations.

-Reports from South Africa, where it emerged and is becoming the dominant strain, suggest that hospitalization rates have not increased alarmingly.‘America’s Got Talent’ contestant Jay Jay Phillips has died, bandmates confirm
+Reports from South Africa where it emerged and is becoming the dominant strain, suggest that hospitalization rates have not increased alarmingly.

 “Thus far, it does not look like there’s a great degree of severity to it,” Fauci said.
 “But we have really got to be careful before we make any determinations that it is less severe or it really doesn’t cause any severe illness, comparable to delta.”